Washington state expected to get millions more for parks, forests as Congress approves conservation bill

 The economic value of the outdoor economy helped generate the bipartisan support needed for the legislation, especially among lawmakers who already have large amounts of public land in their districts, or who had favored energy development and other land uses over open space and outdoor recreation, Sen. Maria Cantwell, D-Wash., said in an interview Tuesday.

-“Truth by told, we turned the focus to the economic value of land and open space,” said Cantwell, citing a recent study that estimated the outdoor economy in Washington state alone at $26 billion in consumer spending, 200,000 jobs, and $7.6 billion in wages and salaries.
+“Truth be told, we turned the focus to the economic value of land and open space,” said Cantwell, citing a recent study that estimated the outdoor economy in Washington state alone at $26 billion in consumer spending, 200,000 jobs, and $7.6 billion in wages and salaries.
 But that’s just the start of what the outdoors means to many Washingtonians, Cantwell said.
 “We know the value of it is in our hearts and souls.”

 Cantwell in March helped negotiate what came to be called the Great American Outdoors Act, which ultimately combined several legislative approaches to both permanently and fully fund the Land and Water Conservation Fund and pay down a big chunk of the country’s deferred maintenance backlog on public lands.